piwakawaka-2019/Gina-s_DayCare/README.md

 User can update their business waitlist and have this change affect parents personal waitlists
 WIREFRAMES: pictures of drawings of websites

-ROLES: Zozo + Cliff - Product Owner Devon - Scrum Master Sharlene - Git Master Vibes Master - Cliff
+ROLES: Zozo + Cliff - Product Owner Devon - Git Master Sharlene -  Vibes Master - Cliff

 FRONT END: LIST OF COMPONENTS: